Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ \zeta(n) = -\frac{(2\pi)^n}{2\,n!}(-1)^{\frac{n}{2}+1}\,B_n. $$

-New Regularization Proof
+A New Regularization Proof

-A new proof that 1 + 2 + 3 + ··· = −1/12 based on finite harmonic derivatives is given here:
+A new proof of 1 + 2 + 3 + ··· = −1/12 based on finite harmonic derivatives is given here:

 This approach uses the finite harmonic derivative